2025 CONGRESSIONAL RESOLUTION

 Learn more about the Lighthiser v.
 Trump plaintiffs here.

-For more on Our Children’s Trust youth plaintiffs on Capitol Hill, watch these short videos: a Special Earth Day Episode of the Ed Markey Podcast video and a visit to Congress during DC Climate Week in this video from The Years Project.
+For more on Our Children’s Trust youth plaintiffs on Capitol Hill, watch these short videos: a special 2024 Earth Day Episode of the Ed Markey Podcast video and the Juliana v.
+United States plaintiffs’ visit to Congress during DC Climate week in this video from The Years Project.

 Questions?
-Contact Liz Lee at liz@ourchildrenstrust.org for more information about the resolution.
+Contact Liz Lee at liz@ourchildrenstrust.org for more information about the resolution and our government affairs work.